 Do you like doing things for God?

-Do you see yourself mainly as a servant of God?
+Do you see yourself as a servant of God?

 Here is the question that separates the religious from the righteous: Do you see God as your heavenly Father, your Papa?
 A religious person will hesitate to respond, scandalized by the thought that he can speak of the Almighty in such familiar terms.
-Then a verse will come to mind and he will say, “I would rather be a doorkeeper in the house of my God…” A religious person is content to be nothing more than a servant, and thus they miss the best thing of all.
+Then a verse will come to mind and he will say, “I would rather be a doorkeeper in the house of my God…” A religious person is content to be nothing more than a servant.
+God is their employer.